datascisteven/CC-Default-Prediction-Customer-Segmentation/README.md

-# Default of Credit Card Prediction
+# Building a Model for Credit Card Default Prediction

 **Project Contributor**:  Steven Yan

+**Project Supervisors**: Fangfang Lee, Joshua...

 <img src="images/credit_card.jpeg">

-## Business Problem:
+## Background and Business Problem:

 A credit card issuer based in the United States has forayed into the Asian market and wants to gain a better understanding of the customer base andcredit car their credit card habits.